 2 questions for EMS World Expo Conference attendees

-Bring more than just trinkets back from the show
+Bring more than just trinkets back from an EMS conference and trade show

-Are you attending EMS World Expo 2013 this week?
-The conference offers a great schedule of speakers, events, and a great exhibit hall.
-When you attend a conference presentation at EMS World Expo or any conference I want you to answer these two questions.
+National EMS conferences, like EMS World Expo and EMS Today, as well as regional EMS conferences, offer a great schedule of speakers, events, and sponsors in the exhibit hall.
+When you attend a conference presentation at any conference I want you to be able to answer these two questions.